T4ras123/Computer-Vision-Zero-to-Hero/models/CNNs/VGGNet/README.md

 - **Large Memory Footprint:** The increased number of layers and parameters result in higher memory usage.

 ## Other Considerations
 VGGNet’s design is a classic example of how deeper networks with small filters can perform robustly.
-Its simplicity makes it an excellent baseline for comparing more advanced architectures, and using inline LaTeX helps to clearly convey filter sizes and layer structures (e.g., $3 \times 3$ convolutions).
+Its simplicity makes it an excellent baseline for comparing more advanced architectures.